GastonKhouri/gastonkhouri/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm **Gastón**, a passionate self-taught Full Stack web developer and future software engineer from Venezuela.
+I'm **Gastón**, a passionate self-taught Full Stack web developer and future software engineer from Venezuela 🇻🇪.
 My passion for software lies in dreaming ideas and making them come true.
 I care a lot about the experience, the structure and the quality of the code of the things that I build.

 ### 📌 I always try to learn a little more every day.